What is the eMHPrac project about?

 The eMHPrac team at CMHR is providing training suitable for primary health care service providers including the following:

 - practice and mental health nurses

 - social workers

 eMHealth training for GPs is being provided by Black Dog Institute (BDI) and can be found here.

 eMHealth training for service providers working with Aboriginal and Torres Strait Islander people is being provided by the Menzies School of Health Research, University Centre for Rural Health (North Coast, NSW), University of Sydney and Queensland University of Technology.
 Further information can be found here.

 What sort of training is available?

-The eMHPrac NIMHR team is providing a range of e-mental health training opportunities for allied health and nurses.
+The eMHPrac CMHR team is providing a range of e-mental health training opportunities for allied health and nurses.
 These include:

 - face-to-face workshops – provides hands on experience with online programs